GhostAtom/langgraph-factory-workspace/implementation_task.md

         # Project Plan: Add a Simple /status Endpoint that Returns System Uptime

 ## Overview
-The task is to implement a new API endpoint `/status` in the existing system.
-This endpoint will return the system's uptime, providing a simple way to monitor the health and availability of the service.
+The task is to implement a new API endpoint `/status` that returns the system's uptime.
+This endpoint will provide a simple JSON response indicating how long the system has been running since the last restart.
+This feature is useful for monitoring and ensuring the system's reliability and availability.

 ## Definition of Done
 - [ ] All acceptance criteria met